 Federal “outbreak period” guidance indicates that plan disclosures issued prior to or during the pandemic may need to be reissued or amended if such disclosures failed to provide accurate information regarding the time in which participants and beneficiaries are required to take action, specifically if the prior disclosures did not adequately describe the effect of federal “outbreak period” guidance on COBRA, HIPAA special enrollment and claims/appeals action periods and deadlines.

-NOTE: While federal authorities made this admonition in their February 2021 guidance, it will be difficult to accomplish on account of vagaries in that guidance, particularly with respect to how to calculate the date on which the running of the relevant action periods begins again.
+NOTE: While federal authorities made this admonition in their February 2021 guidance, it will be difficult to accomplish on account of vagaries in that guidance, particularly with respect to how to calculate the date on which the running of the relevant action periods, particularly with respect to COBRA premiums, begins again.
 Lockton has prepared a model notice for consideration by its clients.
-Contact your account service team.
+Contact your Lockton account team.

 As soon as practicable, if required - Alert individuals to the impending loss of protections, benefits or rights under a plan due to expiration of “outbreak period” protections, and provide notice of other healthcare coverage options, such as ACA marketplaces